-Brenda Hernandez is a Northampton, Massachusetts native who after six years in New York is thrilled to be back in her home state.
-She received her B.A. in Women's Studies from Mount Holyoke College and her J.D. degree, cum laude, from Pace University School of Law where she focused on women and children's rights.
-During her time in law school she was an extremely active student, including Vice-President of the American Constitution Society and President of the Latin American Law Students Association.
+Brenda Hernandez is a native of Northampton, Massachusetts.
+She received her B.A. in Women's Studies from Mount Holyoke College and her J.D., cum laude, from Pace University School of Law where she focused on women and children's rights.
+After law school, she worked as the Assistant Director of Admissions at Pace University School of Law.

-When she is not promoting racial inclusion in higher education, she is a feminist social activist and writer.
-She runs her own feminist blog and has been featured on several others.
-She was a 2012 writer-in-residence on Ms-JD.org and wrote a monthly blog column called Out of Practice.
-In 2011, she presented on a panel entitled "Written on the Body: Body Politics and the Media," at Hampshire College's annual conference, From Abortion Rights to Social Justice: Building the Movement for Reproductive Freedom.
-She currently holds leadership roles in several feminist organizations in Boston.
+When she is not promoting racial inclusion in higher education, she is a feminist activist and writer.
+She runs her own blog and has been featured on several others.
+She was a 2012 writer-in-residence on Ms-JD.org.
+She is the Co-Director of the Boston Doula Project and a founding member of the Safe Hub Collective.
+She has spoken on issues of reproductive justice, activism and street harassement at several universities and conferences; including the Five College Queer, Gender and Sexuality Conference and Hampshire College's annual conference From Abortion Rights to Social Justice: Building the Movement for Reproductive Freedom.

-Brenda enjoys reading, attending concerts and dancing.
-She considers herself a foodie and loves to explore new restaurants.
+Brenda enjoys reading, live music and yoga.
 If you ever want to engage her in conversation just bring up Buffy the Vampire Slayer.

 Jill Collins is originally from Allentown, Pennsylvania, but has called Boston her official home since 2006.
 Jill received her B.A. in political science from Boston College, magna cum laude.
 She went on to receive her J.D. from the University of Notre Dame Law School, cum laude.
 During her time in law school, Jill was active in the Public Interest Law Forum, as well as with the Legal Aid Clinic focusing on general poverty law matters.
 Outside of the law school building, Jill spent most of her 2L and 3L time living and working in an undergraduate women's dorm as an assistant rector (a.k.a. assistant hall director).
 In that role, Jill counseled students on a wide range of issues and oversaw hall government, in addition to overseeing hall staff and disciplinary issues in conjunction with the rector.